Admission and Registrar Forms

 Most outgoing transient forms are done online through FloridaShines.org.
 Your transient form will be processed by Polk State College generally within two days.
 You will receive notification by email.
 If the school you are attending does not accept electronic transient forms, you must see an advisor to get transient approval in person.

 If you are taking a course at Polk State College as a transient, from most state community colleges or universities, use the FloridaShines.org electronic transient form.
 If your institution does not use the FloridaShines.org transient services, then have your institution provide a transient letter or form with the courses you are allowed to take.
 You will not need to complete an application if you use the FloridaShines.org electronic incoming transient form.

 Check your student information at least once a term.
-If changes need to be made to any of your vital information, complete a Vital Statistics Change form.
+If changes need to be made to any of your vital information, complete a Vital Statistics Change Form.
 This form requires proof of legal change of name or social security number.
 Submit these forms in person with the proof or email the form with an image of your proof to firstname.lastname@example.org.